SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 Changes in version 2.0
 {: .label .label-green }
-* **Custom2.Z / UV2.X** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams
+* **Custom2.Z / UV2.X** - UV Offset / Scroll of a Distortion texture, used to imitate heat effects
-* **Custom2.W / UV2.Y** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams
+* **Custom2.W / UV2.Y** - Controls the Gradient Ramp color by offsetting the mask texture, useful to imitate Fire to Smoke transitions

 ### DissolveParticleDepth: